markwise/react-create-form/README.md

 # rules

-There are two types of rules standard and custom.
+There are two types of rules: standard and custom.
 With that said, all of the rules are standard except the one called custom.

 ### Standard Rules